dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Let characters with a _Wisdom_ bonus (+1 or higher) to make an _Ability Roll_ to see extra details.

->__Success:__ You look up further...
+>You look up further...
 What's that?
 You see a dark figure on top of the bridge.
 It backs away from the ledge and you lose it...